 A Personal Touch

 This former college athlete and competitive marathon runner is also an Eagle Scout and classically trained pianist, which explains why he is comfortable in most any setting or situation.

 It is not uncommon to see Dr. Benson mingling with faculty, staff and students in formal and informal settings alike.
 He stays in close touch with students through his adept use of social media, especially Twitter, where he has more than 12,000 followers.
 His interest in students’ welfare and his responsiveness to their concerns is legendary.
 When one student wondered on Twitter if he could make it out of his snow-covered driveway to make it to class, Dr. Benson drove approximately 10 miles to shovel the student’s driveway himself.
 That selfless act of service gained national notoriety for both the president and the University.

 He has also been known to play the piano at campus events and make it a part of his holiday e-greeting.
 The youngest son of a piano teacher, Dr. Benson holds the distinction of being the only university or college president who has made two institutions All Steinway schools by helping both Snow College and Southern Utah University raise the private funds required to purchase all new instruments for their respective schools of music.

-The desire to maintain close contact with students is also behind Dr. Benson’s endeavoring to teach within his home department of Government and Economics, where he holds the rank of professor.
+The desire to maintain close contact with students is also behind Dr. Benson’s endeavoring to teach within his home department of Government, where he holds the rank of professor.